 HOW LONG TO STAY IN ALEGRIA, CEBU

 I recommend a minimum of two days in Alegria.
 One day to do the canyoneering adventure from Badian to Kawasan Falls and one day to do the Osmena Peak hike for sunrise.
-However, if you aren’t in a rush, there are enough waterfalls and hikes nearby to keep you occupied for a week.
+However, if you aren’t in a rush, there are enough waterfalls and hikes nearby to keep you occupied for up to a week.

 WHERE TO STAY IN ALEGRIA CEBU